NuketAygun/Horiseon-Landing-Page/README.md

 # Horiseon Webpage

 ## Description
+This project helps you increase your visibility and find the right customers.
+It also helps increase your customer potential.

-This webpage gives information about Horiseon Company.
+This project gives information about Horiseon Company.
 Company is services and products.

 ## Installation

 N/A

 ## Usage
+HTML, CSS AND GIT and GITHUB applications were used in this project.

-When you the click on a link, it direkts you to a section.
+When you the click on a link, it direkts you to a section in the this project.

 [Horiseon-Social-Media-Marketing-Webpage]( https://nuketaygun.github.io/challenge1/)